 I noticed that on the days when Oliver comes I children are more likely to focus on their work.
 They try to move around the classroom with more caution and keep the noise level down.
 They know he has sensitive ears!
-He comes in from time to time and our Montessori classsrom transforms into a focusing environment.
-Just are a look at this set: multiplication with Oliver by your side.
-Notice that even the dog has to follow the rules like keping his body off the rug and avoid putting materials in his mouth!
+He comes in from time to time and our Montessori classroom transforms into a focusing environment.
+Just take a look at this concentrated work: multiplication with Oliver, the dog, by your side.
+Notice that even the dog has to follow the rules like keeping his body off the rug and avoid putting materials in his mouth!

 As the days are getting longer and hotter in the summer, it is very important to enjoy and stay safe in the sun.
 This is especially true when it comes to children.
 Sensitive skin, allergies and adult supervision all make sun safety even trickier.
 I have been working with kids for many years now and I thought I’d share with you my list of sunscreen safety.